Monte9/TodoApp-Android/README.md

 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

 * [x] Using DialogFragment to implement due date (calendar) functionality
 * [x] Using seekbar to get priority (3 modes; low, Normal, HIGH)
+* [x] Long press gesture on item to mark it as complete (Highlited GREEN)
+* [x] High priority items are highlited RED

 ## Video Walkthrough